 San Francisco Image Consultant For Men, Women

-Can I Use A Selfie As A Headshot, Can A Selfie Be A Headshot: Headshot vs Selfie, Is A Selfie A Headshot?
+Can I Use A Selfie As A Headshot, Headshot vs Selfie

 If you are a professional skydiver, travel guide maybe as those are in the element and capture good locations ideally but most likely not.
 How do you take a selfie that looks like a headshot?